aery32/aery32-refguide/source/functions/adc.rst

-Analog-to-digital converter
+Analog-to-digital converter, `#include <aery32/adc.h> <https://github.com/aery32/aery32/blob/master/aery32/aery32/adc.h>`_
 ===========================

-#include `<aery32/adc.h> <https://github.com/aery32/aery32/blob/master/aery32/aery32/adc.h>`_
+AVR32 UC3A0/1 microcontrollers have eight 10-bit analog-to-digital converters.

-UC3A0/1 microcontrollers have eight 10-bit analog-to-digital converters.
-The maximum ADC clock frequency for the 10-bit precision is 5 MHz.
-For 8-bit precision it is 8 MHz.
-This frequency is related to the frequency of the Peripheral Bus A (PBA). `Skip to example <https://github.com/aery32/aery32/blob/master/examples/adc.cpp>`_.
+The maximum ADC clock frequency for the 10-bit precision is 5 MHz and for 8-bit precision it's 8 MHz.
+This sampling frequency is related to the frequency of the Peripheral Bus A (PBA), so take care when setting ADC clock prescaler values. `Skip to example <https://github.com/aery32/aery32/blob/master/examples/adc.cpp>`_.

 Initialization
 --------------